Become a Partner in ASK

 TO: Colorado Healthcare Providers

-Please consider joining ASK to help assess the benefits and cost-effectiveness of universal screening for Childhood Diabetes (Type 1 Diabetes or T1D) and Celiac Disease (CD).
+Please consider joining ASK to help assess the benefits and cost-effectiveness of universal screening for Type 1 Diabetes (T1D) and Celiac Disease (CD).
 T1D and CD are the most common autoimmune diseases of childhood, diagnosed in one in ~100 of Colorado children.
 Symptoms can be initially subtle and missed; however, serological markers are present for many months before overt symptoms.

-In Colorado, over 40% of children diagnosed with T1D have life-threatening diabetic ketoacidosis (DKA).
+In Colorado, almost 60% of children diagnosed with T1D have life-threatening diabetic ketoacidosis (DKA).
 That rate can be cut to <10% when parents know that the child has islet autoantibodies, that is pre-T1D.

 An estimated half of children with CD are undiagnosed and untreated.
 This could change with a universal screening for transglutaminase autoantibody.
 Early diagnosis and a gluten-free diet prevent poor growth, micro-nutrient deficiencies and long-term complications of CD.